Tawas City in Iosco County, Michigan — The American Midwest (Great Lakes)

 Erected 1923 by Citizens of Iosco County, Michigan.

 Location.
 44° 16.107′ N, 83° 31.007′ W. Marker is in Tawas City, Michigan, in Iosco County.
 Marker is on West Lake Street (U.S. 23) 0.1 miles north of Whittemore Street, on the left when traveling north.
+Marker is a large metal plaque, mounted at ground-level on a large round boulder, located near the southeast corner of the Iosco County Building, and facing West Lake Street.
 Touch for map.
-Marker is a large metal plaque, mounted at ground-level on a large round boulder, located near the southeast corner of the Iosco County Building, and facing West Lake Street.
 Marker is at or near this postal address: 422 West Lake Street, Tawas City MI 48763, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Oil House (approx. 3˝ miles away); Tawas Lighthouse (approx. 3˝ miles away); Double Dwelling (approx. 3˝ miles away); Tawas Point Light Station The Changing Shape of Tawas Point (approx. 3˝ miles away); A New Light on the Horizon (approx. 3˝ miles away); Preserving the Light (approx. 3˝ miles away); Alabaster (approx. 5.6 miles away).
+Oil House (approx. 3˝ miles away); Tawas Lighthouse (approx. 3˝ miles away); Double Dwelling (approx. 3˝ miles away); Tawas Point Light Station (approx. 3˝ miles away); The Changing Shape of Tawas Point (approx. 3˝ miles away); A New Light on the Horizon (approx. 3˝ miles away); Preserving the Light (approx. 3˝ miles away); Alabaster (approx. 5.6 miles away).

 Also see . . .